 Tropical Forestry Services has purchased an 800 litre capacity water bucket for use in aerial attacks on fires.
-Suitable helicopters for carrying the bucket are available within Kununurra and dams are accessible to provide water in close proximity to all plantation sites.
+Suitable helicopters for carrying the bucket are available within a reasonable flying distance of Kununurra and dams are accessible to provide water in close proximity to all plantation sites.
 The bucket is refilled from the air without the helicopter having to land so turnaround time is very rapid.